 Doctor of Philosophy

-You will be required to enrol in and complete two (2) core coursework units in the first semester (effective full time) of their PhD studies.
-More information on the PhD coursework units may be found here.
+You will be required to enrol in and complete two (2) core coursework units in the first semester (effective full-time).
+Find out more about our PhD coursework units.

 Doctor of Philosophy (Integrated)

 For PhD (Integrated) applicants, initial admission is to the Year 1 program of intensive research training with minor thesis.
-At the conclusion of Year 1 provided you meet the requirements to progress to Years 2-4, you will proceed to the pre-candidature phase of the PhD with a fast track to candidature confirmation including intensive mode delivery of the core PhD coursework unit, Conceptualising and Contextualising Research early in Year 2.
+If you meet the requirements to progress to Years 2-4, at the conclusion of Year 1 you will proceed to the pre-candidature phase of the PhD with a fast track to candidature confirmation.
+This includes intensive mode delivery of the core PhD coursework unit, Conceptualising and Contextualising Research early in Year 2.

-The duration of the PhD (Integrated) is normally 4 years and initial research work undertaken in Year 1 is normally expected to be incorporated into the PhD project and thesis.
-Your candidature must be approved before you become an official candidate for the degree in which you are enrolled.
-Your ongoing enrolment is also provisional until your candidature is approved.
+The duration of the PhD (Integrated) is normally 4 years.
+Your PhD project and thesis should incorporate the initial research work undertaken in Year 1.
+Your candidature must be approved before you become an official candidate in your degree.
+Your ongoing enrolment is also provisional on approval of candidature.